zmois/topWines/README.md

 ## topWines Go Project for Code Louisville

-This project is using data from https://www.wine-searcher.com/.
+This project is using data 2020 Wine Spectator Top 100 Wines from https://www.wine-searcher.com/.
 The Wine-Searcher is a free database and search engine for for wine, beer, or spirit around the world.

 ## Requirements
 - Go version 1.17